ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   ```
   {: codeblock}

-  <p>After an Ingress resource with the appropriate annotations is reapplied, the ALB OAuth Proxy add-on: <ul><li>Deploys an OAuth2-Proxy</li><li>Creates a service for the deployment</li><li>Creates a separate Ingress resource to configure routing for the OAuth2-Proxy deployment messages.</li></ul> Do not delete these add-on resources.</p>
+  After an Ingress resource with the appropriate annotations is reapplied, the ALB OAuth Proxy add-on: (1) Deploys an OAuth2-Proxy.
+(2) Creates a service for the deployment.
+(3) Creates a separate Ingress resource to configure routing for the OAuth2-Proxy deployment messages. **Do not delete these add-on resources.**
   {: note}

 3. Optional: You can customize the default behavior of the OAuth2-Proxy by creating a Kubernetes configmap.
 For more information about customization, see the [{{site.data.keyword.containershort_notm}} annotation docs](/docs/containers?topic=containers-comm-ingress-annotations#app-id).